Published On: March 12, 2026By

 • Price Sensitivity: High.
 Will accept higher risk to work with solutions that aren’t yet proven.
 Cost is the tradeoff.

 Which learning systems are best for you?
-Let our RightFit Grid be your guide…
+Find out today.
+Download the 2026 RightFit Grid…

-Need More Than a Shortlisting Tool to Find an LMS?
+Need More Than a Shortlisting Tool to Choose an LMS?
 Let’s Talk.

 Make the most of your purchasing time and budget.
-Schedule a free 30-minute phone consult with me, John Leh, and learn how to make the RightFit Grid shortlisting tool work for you…
+Schedule a free 30-minute phone consult with me, John Leh, and find out how to build the best LMS shortlist for your organization…

 Share This Post